IIPLA News

 Ready-to-post copy includes the article link.

-USPTO Intensifies Crackdown on Fraudulent Patent Representations, Terminating Thousands of Applications The United States Patent and Trademark Office (USPTO) has ramped up efforts to combat fraud and misrepresentation in patent proceedings.
-Since fiscal year 2025, over 3,800 patent applications have been terminated for ru...
+USPTO Intensifies Crackdown on Fraudulent Patent Representations, Terminating Thousands of Applications The United States Patent and Trademark Office (USPTO) has reinforced its efforts to combat fraud and misrepresentation in patent applications.
+Since the start of fiscal year 2025, the Patent Fraud Mitigation Unit has te...
 Read the full IIPLA article: https://iipla.org/news/uspto-intensifies-crackdown-on-fraudulent-patent-representations-terminating-thousands-of-applications

 Related Coverage